Git: revisions and branches deleted in Git repository are shown in redmine

 So another solution would be to disable revision cache for git

-#6 Updated by Dietmar H about 3 years ago
+#6 Updated by Dietmar H over 3 years ago

 Pierre-Luc Samuel wrote: